vegan holiday

 No matter where you go, you can discover a wealth of vegan options.
 A little advance research can turn up all sorts of exciting restaurants to visit.
 Since travel is all about stepping outside your comfort zone, why not make an extra effort to try new foods during your journey?

 Since your usual favorites may be unavailable, you’ll have an extra incentive to give new foods a try.
 So don’t order the exact same dishes you opt for at home.
-Instead, actively search for unfamiliar vegan offerings.
-Most of the world’s cuisines offers exciting vegan foods unlike anything you’ve ever eaten.
+Instead, actively search for unfamiliar vegan offerings, hopefully reflecting the cuisine of whichever country you’re visiting.
+Most parts of the world offer exciting vegan dishes unlike anything you’ve ever eaten.
 Give these unfamiliar foods a shot and you’ll invariably come away impressed.

 Vegan Travel Via Planes, Trains, and Automobiles